The Shocking Reality: Legal vs. Illegal Cannabis Production Costs in California5 Comments

 One of the co-authors for Prop 215, Dennis Peron, is considered the “father of the legalization movement” and said himself that the measure was intended to allow “literally everyone in the state the opportunity to legally access and cultivate as much cannabis as they need to feel good.”

-So, knowing that the only way to currently access cannabis is by getting a marijuana recommendation, how do you get one?
+So great!
+Having a marijuana recommendation increases your access and provides added protection!
+Now, how do you get one?
 We saved the best for last, so skip there if you just can’t wait to become a legal patient.

-But, unfortunately, even with Prop 64 on the ballot and medical marijuana having been long-established in California, the majority of traditional doctors still won’t write you a recommendation for marijuana.
+But, unfortunately, even with Prop 64’s passage and medical marijuana’s long establishment in California, the majority of traditional doctors still won’t write you a recommendation for marijuana.
 Some people have stories of completely severed relationships with their doctor just because they posed the question.

 So, before you muster up the courage to ask your doctor directly, and risk potential consequence, understand that you have two other options.

-With the sad reality being that most American physicians don’t write patients weed prescriptions, a new type of specialized doctor has emerged, a “cannabis specialist” if you will.
+The sad reality is that most American physicians won’t write patients weed recommendations, so a new type of specialized doctor has emerged, a “cannabis specialist” if you will.